VirgilSecurity/virgil-ratchet-x/README.md

 ## Installation

-Virgil SDK Ratchet is provided as a set of frameworks.
-These frameworks are distributed via Carthage and CocoaPods.
-Also in this guide, you find two more packages called VirgilCrypto (Virgil Crypto Library) that is used by the Virgil SDK Ratchet to perform cryptographic operations and VirgilSDK.
+Virgil Ratchet SDK is provided as a set of frameworks distributed via Carthage and CocoaPods.
+Also, in this guide, you'll find information about VirgilCrypto (the Virgil Crypto Library) that Virgil Ratchet SDK uses to perform cryptographic operations.

 All frameworks are available for:
 - iOS 9.0+